Curious about what the future holds? Click here to find out how you can receive a 10 minute psychic reading from Psychic Source.

-Chinese Astrology deals with the celestial science of the five elements (Earth, Fire, Water, Metal, Wood,) Yin and Yang, Chi, and the cycles of time.
+Chinese Astrology deals with the celestial science of the five elements (Earth, Fire, Water, Metal, Wood,) Yin and Yang, Chi, and the cycles of time, and instead of using the sun, like traditional Western astrology, uses calculations based on the moon.
 The Ancient Chinese astrologers discovered the guide to self-understanding by using a twelve year cycle of personality differences, with each year representing an animal and its reputed attributes.
 We all have an animal sign, from the Resourceful Rat to the Prodigal Pig, according to the year of your birth.
 These Asiatic horoscopes are studied in the countries of the East as intense as those based on the monthly signs of the Zodiac are studied in the West.

 The actual choice of each animal was believed to have been made by Buddha, according to ancient Chinese Astrologists.
 He offered a plan that each year was to bear the name of the animal.
 His followers accepted, and the years were chosen, and still run, in the order which was set up by Buddha.
 First the Rat, then the Buffalo (or Ox), and then the Tiger, the Cat (or Rabbit), the Dragon, the Snake, the Horse, the Goat, the Monkey, the Rooster, the Dog, and finally the Pig.